How to Cover Popcorn Ceiling Without Removing It

 Description: As an alternative to expensive ceiling systems, why not install something cheaper on your grill?

-- While roof cover-up with tongue and groove pine cannot be considered cheap, this is the least expensive option detailed here.
+- While roof cover up with tongue and groove pine cannot be considered cheap.
+The Least expensive option.

 - If you do not own a truck, it will be difficult for you to transport the lumber, as it is beneficial to purchase the longest planks available.

 - Long planks are often not perfectly straight and require adjustment to fit into place.

 If you’re not interested in any of the cover-up options, there are two methods of remove popcorn ceiling by a painting contractor.